Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: Introduction

-The integral field spectroscopic (IFS) surveys provide a crucial tool for studying spatially resolved properties over larger distances.
-Recently, \cite{Espinosa_CALIFA_2022} (hereafter EP22) analysed the spatially resolved properties of ~924 galaxies from the Calar Alto Legacy Integral Field Area (eCALIFA) survey (see \cite{CALIFA_survey_2012}; \cite{Espinosa_Ponce_2020}).
-Additionally, \cite{Barrera2023sdss} (hereafter BB23) utilised data cubes from the SDSS MaNGA survey (\cite{Bundy_2015}; \cite{Yan_2016}).
+The integral field spectroscopic (IFS) surveys provide a crucial tool for studying spatially resolved gas properties over larger distances (\cite{Law_2021, Belfiore_2022}).
+Recently, \cite{Espinosa_CALIFA_2022} (hereafter EP22) analysed the spatially resolved properties of ~924 galaxies from the Calar Alto Legacy Integral Field Area (eCALIFA) survey (see \cite{CALIFA_survey_2012,Espinosa_Ponce_2020}).
+Additionally, \cite{Barrera2023sdss} (hereafter BB23) utilised data cubes from the SDSS MaNGA survey \cite{Bundy_2015,Yan_2016}.
 Their sample selection criteria, that the galaxies have a reliable coverage, a consistent physical spatial resolution, and that the evolution of the galaxies is similar, selected roughly 13\% of the total MaNGA dataset.
 The resulting profiles suggest mildly decreasing radial trends of the electron density in certain cases.
 In this paper, we probe the radial profiles of $n_e$ by utilising much more stringent criteria of face-on galaxies as well as a classification of the galaxies based on their star-forming activity, visual checks, and removal of AGNs, to have a homogeneous selection.
-The electron densities are estimated using the line ratios of the [S\,\textsc{ii}] $\lambda\lambda$6716, 6731 \AA~ and [O\,\textsc{ii}] $\lambda\lambda$3726, 3729 \AA~doublets and the face-on criterion allows an unambiguous translation of the electron density to the electron column density.
+The electron densities are estimated using the line ratios of the [S\,\textsc{ii}] $\lambda\lambda$6716, 6731 \AA~doublet and the face-on criterion allows an unambiguous translation of the electron density to the electron column density.
+For completeness, we also provide the radial profiles derived using [O\,\textsc{ii}] $\lambda\lambda$ 3726, 3729 \AA \ doublet in Appendix~\ref{appendix:appendix_oii}.

 This paper is structured as follows: In Section \ref{sec:data_and_sample}, by briefly introducing the SDSS MaNGA survey, we give the details of our sample creation.
 Section \ref{sec:analysis_and_results} discusses the methodology employed in estimating the electron densities for our sample dataset.
 We build the individual as well as co-added radial profiles of electron density for various cases.
 A discussion of our results is given in Section \ref{sec:discussion} in comparison with the existing literature.
 Finally, we present the conclusions of our study in Section \ref{sec:conclusion}.